jellyfishsh/dotfiles/README.md

 * make a setup for only dotfiles and not installing new packages
 * have a setup that does not require cloning at all, and instead uses `curl`
 * make a complete image file that includes these defaults when making a new system
+* setup an auto tmux on shell startup
+* setup a basic configuration on tmux startup
+* finish the neovim lsp configuration
+* do advanced configuration for yazi, tmux, eww, and wezterm